guritso/slash-bot-template/README.md

 ![](https://i.imgur.com/RHOjui9.png)

-To remove the PING command we just need to use `/delete`:
+To remove the command we just need to use `/delete`:

 ![](https://i.imgur.com/R5MqXzQ.png)